The impact of scams on victim wellbeing costs £9.3bn a year - at a personal cost of £2,509 each - Which? research has found.

-The government’s draft Online Safety Bill will attempt to regulate content online to tackle harmful content, including content that has a significant adverse physical or psychological impact on users.
-The draft Bill includes measures to tackle user-generated fraud like romance scams, but doesn’t cover scam adverts used to hook in thousands of victims of investment fraud and other cyber-enabled scams every year.
+The government's draft Online Safety Bill will attempt to regulate content online to tackle harmful content, including content that has a significant adverse physical or psychological impact on users.
+The draft Bill includes measures to tackle user-generated fraud like , but doesn't cover and other cyber-enabled scams every year.

 Consumers lost more than £100m to investment fraud, which often starts online, in the first half of 2021, according to UK Finance.
 It has increased by 95% as fraudsters have matched their tactics to a surge in shoppers and investors moving online during the pandemic.

 Which? continues to receive significant numbers of reports from victims who have suffered significant financial and psychological harm as a result of this kind of fraud.
-Our research recently found almost one in ten have been conned by scam ads they’ve been sucked into through social media or search engines.
+Our research recently found almost they've been sucked into through social media or search engines.

 Which? believes government plans to tackle online scams are not comprehensive enough to deal with everyday threats faced by consumers and do not reflect the scale and urgency of the problem.